the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-form-template.md

 - What is your research domain/field or area of work?

-- What is the closest JACS 3.0 Principal subject code (https://www.hesa.ac.uk/support/documentation/jacs) that clasifies your research area?
+- What is the closest JACS 3.0 Principal subject code (https://www.hesa.ac.uk/support/documentation/jacs) that classifies your research area?

 - Age